 These tugs are difficult to work with as compared to tractor tugs and other drawbacks working with these tugs are as follows:

 - The side-stepping ability of ASD tugs is not so good.

-- The squat at the stern and flooding of the aft deck has been acquainted to occurrence with certain types, when backing with full power
+- The squat at the stern and flooding of the aft deck has been acquainted with occurrence with certain types when backing with full power

 - They are still susceptible to girting or capsizing when using aft towing position.